 Who is your client, and how can they relate to you?
 Remove any walls that divide you, in order to improve their trust.

 Consider Apple stores.
 It is no coincidence that this high-end, high-tech store is staffed with reps in jeans and a t-shirt instead of traditional suits and ties.
-This strategy says: I am like you.
+Apple uses the liking principle to its advantage.
+This strategy says: I am a human being and I am like you.
 I am casual and approachable.
 My products are for you.

 Research shows that successful reps are 10x more likely to use collaborative words like 'us,' 'we,' and 'our'.
 Why?
 Because people are drawn to a sense of belonging.
 Prove to your client that you are 'one of them' too, and you will gain their trust (and their business).